liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/06-using-blade-to-create-modules.markdown

 It's that easy!
 At this point your module project is appropriately configured and renamed.
 You're ready to code it to suit your needs.
-You can either delete the existing code and start from scratch or you can simply modify it where needed.
+You can either delete the existing code and start from scratch or you can modify it where needed.

 If you dislike the idea of taking an existing example project and manually reconfiguring it, consider using Blade Tools.
 Blade Tools is a command line